phan-t/cas-socialabs/_posts/2019-05-23-module1-multicloud-iaas-bp.md

 1. Log into Cloud Assembly via <https://console.cloud.vmware.com> and select the "Cloud Assembly" tile.
 2. Select Blueprints > "New" to create a new blueprint
 3. Provide a name for this blueprint, e.g. "Basic_IaaS"
+4. Select the Project 'trading' and click 'Create'
-4. Drag on a "Cloud Agnostic Machine" object onto the canvas, note how the YAML changes on the right side.
+5. Drag on a "Cloud Agnostic Machine" object onto the canvas, note how the YAML changes on the right side.
-5. In the YAML, modify the `image` to represent `image: ubuntu` and `flavor` to `flavor: small`
+6. In the YAML, modify the `image` to represent `image: ubuntu` and `flavor` to `flavor: small`
+8. Under `flavor: small` hit 'Enter' and add `constraints:` in the YAML.
-6. We can use tags to ensure that the blueprint is deployed to the appropriate cloud provided.
+We can use tags to ensure that the blueprint is deployed to the appropriate cloud provided.
 Our options in the platform are: vSphere, VMware on AWS, AWS, Azure and GCP.
 For this lab we will utilise AWS.
-7. Under `flavor: small` hit 'Enter' and add `constraints:` in the YAML.
-8. Hit 'Enter' again to start a new line and notice how it auto populates - tag:`
+9. Hit 'Enter' again to start a new line and notice how it auto populates `- tag:`
-9. Add "platform:aws" to specify the cloud provided
+10. Add `platform:aws` to specify the cloud provided

-##### Deploying the Blueprint
-1. Click 'Deploy'
-2. Enter a 'Deployment Name'
-3. Click 'Deploy'

 ###### Example of constraints
 ````yaml